 A rank system for women of the fire service was developed during the war in recognition of their service; many women were awarded for their remarkable achievements during this time.

 The first targeted air raid on London took place on 7 September 1940 and marked the beginning of the Blitz - a period when London was bombed for 57 nights in a row.
-For 90 per cent of AFS members, this was their first experience of firefighting.
+For many AFS members, this was their first experience of firefighting.

 Most of the bombings happened at night, meaning firefighters spent long hours extinguishing fires or dealing with explosions.